v8/v8.dev/src/features/iterator-helpers.md

 ```

 ## .find(fn)
-`.find` takes a predicate function as an argument.
+`find` takes a predicate function as an argument.
 This helper returns the first element of the iterator that matches function, or `undefined` if no element of the iterator matches function.

 ```javascript
 // Sellect the list of blog posts from a blog archive page.